jima80525/ctypes_example/clib1/ctypes.md

 Unfortunately it can be a bit tricky to use.
 In this article we'll explore some of the basics of ctypes.
 We'll cover:

+* Loading C libraries

 * Calling a simple C function

-* Mutable and Non-Mutable string passing
+* Passing Mutable and Non-Mutable strings

-* Basic memory management
+* Managing memory

 Let's start with loading a C library and calling a simple function in it.